-All funds awarded to a recipient through the first and second allocations of ESG-CV funds must be expended for eligible activity costs by September 30, 2022.
-Note, funding for Temporary Emergency Shelter must be expended by January 30, 2022.
+All funds awarded to a recipient through the first and second allocations of ESG-CV funds must be expended for eligible activity costs by September 30, 2023.

 FINANCIAL MANAGEMENT

 Budget

 ESG and ESG-CV sub-recipients must propose a budget based on the actual amount awarded.
 The budget must be approved by MHC prior to any reimbursable expenditure.
 Reimbursement will not be made for activities that are not specified in an approved budget even though such activities may be classified as an eligible activity.